blackjetrock/fx201p-ram-replacement/README.md

 * Load all memory from flash
 * Catalog of flash slots.

-  The flash has 250 slots, each is big enough to hold the entire RAm of the FX201P.
+  The flash has 250 slots, each is big enough to hold the entire RAM of the FX201P.

 Command Mechanism